 Those considering doing business with you have high expectations about response time with email (due to the perception of instantaneous receipt).
 Since they assumed you received their email within moments of them clicking the Send button, how long you take to respond will be correlated with how important they are to you.

 Responding promptly and concisely gives the Sender insight into what it will be like to communicate and do business with you.
 Don’t we all prefer to do business with those who think our emails are important and provide us with the info we seek promptly?

 The quicker you respond, the more favorable of an impression you will make.
 With new contacts, know that onliners email several sites or companies at once.
 Those who respond quickly and professionally will have the coveted opportunity to create an incontestable positive impression.
 In contrast, those who respond at their convenience may cause the Sender to wonder what delayed your response while your competitors beat you to the punch!

 If you are the Sender…

 Senders should realize that to expect an immediate response, and then when you don’t receive one, to send a follow-up email 30 minutes later can be viewed as overly demanding.
-Then, a phone call 15 minutes later?
+But, then, a phone call 15 minutes later?
 If the matter is that important, you probably should have started with the phone call in the first place!